Juliana Rotich: Recognition

 In 2011, Rotich was named Schwab Foundation Social Entrepreneur of the Year in Africa by the World Economic Forum.
-She earned a TED Senior Fellowship and a Director’s Fellowship by the MIT Media Laboratory.
-In 2011, she was named among the “World’s Top 100 Women” by The Guardian Newspaper.
+She earned a TED Senior Fellowship and a Director's Fellowship by the MIT Media Laboratory.
+In 2011, she was named among the "World's Top 100 Women" by The Guardian Newspaper.

+In 2012, Forbes.com named Rotich as one of "The 20 Youngest Power Women In Africa".

+In 2013, Rotich was awarded the Digital, Life, Design (DLD) Women Impact Award, at a ceremony in Munich, Germany.

+In 2014, Fortune named Rotich one of the "World's 50 Greatest Leaders".

+In 2019, she was presented the German Africa Prize, awarded by the German Africa Foundation, for her longstanding efforts to foster democracy, peace, and technological innovation.
+The award was presented by German Chancellor Angela Merkel.

+Rotich has also been recognized as a World Economic Forum Young Global Leader.

 In 2013, Rotich was awarded the Digital, Life, Design (DLD) Women Impact Award, at a ceremony in Munich, Germany.
 In 2019, she was presented the German Africa Prize, awarded by the German Africa Foundation, to honor “outstanding individuals for their longstanding endeavors to foster democracy, peace, human rights, art, culture, the social market economy and social concerns”.
 The award was presented to Rotich by the German Chancellor, Angela Merkel.
 In 2012 Forbes.com named Juliana Rotich as one of "The 20 Youngest Power Women In Africa 2012".